- Anniesland Campus

 - NC Dance or strong dance technique which includes a minimum of 2 years classical ballet training (RAD, ISTD) or equivalent

-- A minimum of two Highers, one of which should be English at Band C or above or Core Skills: Communications at Higher level
+- A minimum of one Higher, which should be English at Band C or above

 - The physical potential to undergo professional dance training.